 Series writer Gatiss is also an actor and will appear in the new adaptation of “Dracula” – you may know him as John Dashwood in the 2008 adaptation of “Sense & Sensibility,” or as Lord Marlborough in “The Favourite.”

-The new Victorian era period drama will premiere in the UK on BBC One, and on Netflix in the US and elsewhere around the world.
+The Victorian era period drama premieres in the UK on BBC One, and on Netflix in the US and elsewhere around the world.

 “Dracula” is available to stream on US Netflix beginning January 4, 2020.

 Piers Wenger, Controller of BBC Drama was excited to be collaborating with Moffat and Gatiss the iconic British series: “Steven and Mark’s ingenious vision for Dracula is as clever as it is chilling.
 In their talented hands the fans will experience the power of Bram Stoker’s creation as if completely anew.”

 The three feature length episodes will re-introduce the world to Dracula, the vampire who first made evil sexy in Stoker’s 1897 Gothic horror novel.
 In Transylvania in 1897, the blood-drinking Count is drawing his plans against Victorian London.
 And be warned: the dead travel fast.

 Co-creators, writers and executive producers Steven Moffat and Mark Gatiss said, “There have always been stories about great evil.
 What’s special about Dracula, is that Bram Stoker gave evil its own hero.”

 Bang added “I’m so excited that I get to dig in to this iconic and super-interesting character.
 Yes he’s evil, but there’s also so much more to him, he’s charismatic, intelligent, witty and sexy.
 I realise that there’s a lot to live up to with all the amazing people that have played him over the years, but I feel so privileged, to be taking on this incredible character.”